RP2040 MicroPython: Getting Started

 • For command line interface (CLI), use Apple’s Terminal program

-• Python 3 for macOS - Use the homebrew installer for macOS
+• Homebrew - Use the homebrew installer for macOS to install git

 3. MicroPython Installation